-- (3) A data protection impact assessment referred to in paragraph 1 shall in particular be required in the case of: - (a) a systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person; . - (b) processing on a large scale of special categories of data referred to in Article 10, or of personal data relating to criminal convictions and offences referred to in Article 11; or. - (c) a systematic monitoring of a publicly accessible area on a large scale.'
+(3) A data protection impact assessment referred to in paragraph 1 shall in particular be required in the case of:

+(a) a systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person; .

+(b) processing on a large scale of special categories of data referred to in Article 10, or of personal data relating to criminal convictions and offences referred to in Article 11; or .

+(c) a systematic monitoring of a publicly accessible area on a large scale.'

 This list is non-exhaustive, as indicated by the use of 'in particular'.
 There may be other processing operations clearing the threshold of 'high risk to the rights and freedoms of natural persons'.
 For DPIAs under the GDPR, the WP29 has provided guidance, since endorsed by the EDPB, including criteria for processing operations subject to DPIAs under the GDPR.
-13 The threshold assessment helps you in assessing whether your planned processing operations meet this threshold.
+The threshold assessment helps you in assessing whether your planned processing operations meet this threshold.

-In accordance with paragraph 4 of the same Article, the EDPS shall establish and make public a list of 'kinds of processing operations' subject to a DPIA.
+Additionally, in accordance with paragraph 4 of the same Article, the EDPS shall establish and make public a list of 'kinds of processing operations' subject to a DPIA.
 The EDPS may also establish a negative list of kinds of processing operations not subject to DPIAs, in accordance with paragraph 5 of the same Article.
-The EDPS has adopted this list on 16 July 2019; it is reproduced in Annex to 5 to this document.